A troubled detective.

-A tormented serial murderer.
+A tormented serial killer.

-Sundays in Pretoria are dangerous for selected women.
+Sundays are deadly for selected women.

 Here’s an excerpt for your reading pleasure: